godotengine/godot-docs/classes/class_displayserver.rst

 \ **Note:** This flag has no effect if :ref:`ProjectSettings.display/window/per_pixel_transparency/allowed<class_ProjectSettings_property_display/window/per_pixel_transparency/allowed>` is set to ``false``.

-\ **Note:** Transparency support is implemented on Linux, macOS and Windows, but availability might vary depending on GPU driver, display manager, and compositor capabilities.
+\ **Note:** Transparency support is implemented on Linux (X11), macOS and Windows, but availability might vary depending on GPU driver, display manager, and compositor capabilities.

 - **WINDOW_FLAG_NO_FOCUS** = **4** --- The window can't be focused.
 No-focus window will ignore all input, except mouse clicks.